SubjectLens/lucida/README.md

     If it is written in C++, refer to the code in [`lucida/imagematching/opencv_imm/server/`] (lucida/imagematching/opencv_imm/server/).
-    Look at `Makefile` for how to generate Thrift stubs which are the abstract base classes your handlers need to inherit.
+    Look at `Makefile` for how to generate gRPC stubs which are the abstract base classes your handlers need to inherit.
-    Notice that the interface is implemented in `IMMHandler.h` and `IMMHandler.cpp`, and the entry point (which uses a multi-threaded server provided by Thrift) is in `IMMServer.cpp`.
+    Notice that the interface is implemented in `IMMHandler.h` and `IMMHandler.cpp`, and the entry point (which uses a multi-threaded server provided by gRPC) is in `IMMServer.cpp`.

-    If it is written in Java, refer to the code in [`lucida/calendar/src/main/java/calendar/`] (lucida/calendar/src/main/java/calendar/) and [`lucida/calendar/`](lucida/calendar/).
-    Look at `Makefile` for how to generate Thrift stubs which are the interfaces your handlers need to implement.
+    If it is written in Java, refer to the code in [`lucida/calendar/src/main/java/ai/lucida/calendar/`] (lucida/calendar/src/main/java/ai/lucida/calendar/).
+Look at `Makefile` for how to generate gRPC stubs which are the interfaces your handlers need to implement.
-    Notice that the interface is implemented in `CAServiceHandler.java`, and the entry point (which uses a multi-threaded server provided by Thrift) is in `CalendarDaemon.java`.
+    Notice that the interface is implemented in `CAServiceHandler.java`, and the entry point (which uses a multi-threaded server provided by gRPC) is in `CalendarDaemon.java`.

-    If it is written in other programming languages, please refer to [the official tutorial](https://thrift.apache.org/tutorial/).
+    If it is written in other programming languages, please refer to [the official tutorial](http://www.grpc.io/docs/tutorials/).

   4. Here is a list of what you need to do for step 1:

-    * Add a thrift wrapper which typically consists of a Thrift handler implementing the Thrift interfaces, and a daemon program which is the entry point of your service.
+    * Add a thrift wrapper which typically consists of a gRPC handler implementing the gRPC interfaces, and a daemon program which is the entry point of your service.
       Refer to the code examples mentioned above.

-    * Modify your `Makefile` so that it uses the Thrift compiler to generate Thrift stubs code.
+    * Modify your `Makefile` so that it uses the protoc compiler to generate gRPC stubs code.
       Following the style of the existing `Makefile`s is recommended.

     * Test your service.

-    * (optional) Modify `tools` if you choose to put the dependencies of your service in this central point.
+    * (optional) Modify `deps` if you choose to put the dependencies of your service in this central point.

     * (Local development) Modify the top-level [`Makefile`](Makefile) and [`lucida/Makefile`](lucida/Makefile)
       so that `make local` and `make start_all` include your service.